Vantiq/vantiq-extension-sources/CSVSource/README.md

    ]
 }
 ```

-number for lines will not exeeded the value determined by the `maxLinesInEvent` configuratipon parameter .
+where the size of the `lines` property will not exceed the value from the `maxLinesInEvent` configuratipon parameter.

 ## Event structure
-Each event consists on the following structure :
+Each event consists on the following structure:

-* **file** : the source file from which the data was extracted
+* **file**: the source file from which the data was extracted
-* **segment** : the index of the segment , in case the number of lines in the file exceed the `maxLinesInEvent` , the file will be devide to multiple segments.
+* **segment**: the index of the segment, in case the number of lines in the file exceed the `maxLinesInEvent`, the file will be divided to multiple segments.
-* **lines** : the json buffer itself . where the key values are used from the schema definition .
+* **lines**: the json buffer itself, where the key values are used from the schema definition.

 ## Running the example

-The user must [define the CSV Source implementation](../README.md#-defining-a-typeimplementation) in the VANTIQ Modelo IDE.
+As noted above, the user must [define the CSV Source implementation](../README.md#-defining-a-typeimplementation) in the Vantiq system.
 For an example of the definition,
 please see the [*csvImpl.json*](src/test/resources/csvImpl.json) file located in the *src/test/resources* directory.

-Additionally, an example project named *CSVExample.zip* can be found in the *src/test/resources* directory , together with *ejesmall.csv* which is a csv file with structure relates to the SCVExample types.
+Additionally, an example project named *CSVExample.zip* can be found in the *src/test/resources* directory, together with *ejesmall.csv* which is a csv file with structure relates to the CSVExample project types.

-*   It should be noted that this example look for csv files in folder d:\tmp\csv with names filtered as eje*.csv
+* It should be noted that this example looks for csv files in folder d:\tmp\csv with names filtered as eje*.csv.
+You will probably need to change this for your environment.

-the file the `/src/test/resource/ejesmall.csv` is aligned with the sample application , its content will
-be insert to the `csvInputLines` type exists in the Vantiq application.
+The file the `/src/test/resource/ejesmall.csv` is aligned with the sample application, its content will be inserted to the `csvInputLines` type exists in the Vantiq application.

-once you copy it to the input folder , default is `d:/tmp/csv` , the extension service will send the file in multiple segments , the app will save those in a type.
+Once you copy it to the input folder (default is `d:/tmp/csv`),
+the extension source will send the file in multiple segments,
+with the app will saving those in a type.

 ## Error Messages

-parsing CSV errors originating from the source will always have the code be the fully-qualified class name with a small descriptor
+Parsing CSV errors originating from the source will always have the code be the fully-qualified class name with a small descriptor
+attached,
-attached, and the message will include the exception causing it and the request that spawned it.
+and the message will include the exception causing the problem and the originating request.

 The exception thrown by the CSV Class will always be a VantiqCSVException.
-This is a wrapper around the traditional Exception, and contains the Error Message, and Error Code from the original Exception.
+This is a wrapper around the traditional exception, and contains the Error Message,
+and Error Code from the original Exception.

 ## Testing <a name="testing" id="testing"></a>

 In order to properly run the tests, you must add properties to your _gradle.properties_ file in the _~/.gradle_ directory.
-These properties include the VANTIQ server against which the tests will be run.
+These properties include the Vantiq server against which the tests will be run.

 One can control the configuration parameter for the testing by customizing gradle.properties file.
 The following shows what the gradle.properties file should look like: